fieldtrip/website/tutorial/memory.md

 Remember to always backup your original data that was acquired on external hard disks, CDs or DVDs for long-term storage.
 If possible, the backup should include the presentation code that was used in the experiment and a small ASCII .txt file with the recording details.

 When using FieldTrip for large analyses, it is recommended to save one MATLAB variable to a single file.
 That will result in a lot of files in your data directory and in first instance you may consider that to look messy.
-However, the advantage is that you can easily manage the data, delete results that you don't need any more, check that the results are complete for all subjects, check that the timestamps of the files with certain results are consistent for all subjects (e.g. after you have updated some parameters and rerun part of the analysis), ...
+However, the advantage is that you can easily manage the data, delete results that you don't need any more, check that the results are complete for all subjects, check that the timestamps of the files with certain results are consistent for all subjects (e.g., after you have updated some parameters and rerun part of the analysis), ...

 When writing intermediate results, consider if you really need to save all intermediate steps in your analysis pipeline.
 For instance with MEG data it might not take that much time to calculate your planar gradient.
 It will save you a lot of disk space if you only have to write your axial data to disk.
 When using a high sampling frequency during acquisition, you may be able to downsample your data to save disk space and speed up all subsequent processing steps.

-Do make sure you save the important parameters (e.g. rejected trials) so you can always rerun your script.
+Do make sure you save the important parameters (e.g., rejected trials) so you can always rerun your script.
 Subject specific information should be added to the subject specific script.

 ## Load only as much data as you need